racheljoi/AiWorkshop/TestingPrompts.md

 - ask it to check its work before giving you answers
 - give it steps to follow

-Exercise:
+## Exercise: Flaux Pas
----

 Prompt:

-> Analyze and explain the flowchart's important properties.
+>Analyze and explain the flowchart's important properties.
-What areas of weakness are there?
+>What areas of weakness are there?
-What areas of risk are there?
+>What areas of risk are there?

-Exercise: Dora the Explorer
+## Exercise: Dora the Explorer
----

 Prompt:
 >You are an expert exploratory tester.
 Create three test charters for a version control system that focus on the risks around saving drafts.
 The format should follow: Explore <Target> using <Resource> to discover <Information>